 MMA vs boxing, which will prevail?

-The only way that Floyd Mayweather Jr was ever going to take part in this event was if it was boxing and if he got a lot of money for it, which it is, and he will.
+The only way that Floyd Mayweather Jr was ever going to take part in this event was if it was boxing or the San Diego BJJ contest and if he got a lot of money for it, which it is, and he will.
 Conor McGregor knew that going in.
 What’s happening is a life-long boxer is taking on a mixed martial artist who will be without much of his fighting repertoire.
 So, there’s no wonder why the Irishman is the underdog at 9/2 in the odds for Mayweather v McGregor by freebets.uk, as Mayweather Jr has the experience in the sport that the MMA fighter simply doesn’t.

 It’s not just for the eventual outcome of the fight either.
 In a somewhat surprising turn of events, the 40-year-old, two-years removed, no knockouts in his last seven fights, former champion is expected to end the fight within the distance, with odds around 2/5.